-- Capturing new technology, including investing in biotechnology at our UK Ditton site and acquiring IRB in 2012.
-Biotechnology is a potentially disruptive process technology that can be used as a route to more sustainable existing products and complex materials that cannot be produced using classical chemical processes; - Reducing energy, including investment into solar power, reducing water use and the amount of waste sent to landfill.
+- Increasing capacity in our major product groups; - Capturing new technology, including investing in biotechnology at our UK Ditton site and acquiring IRB in 2012.
+Biotechnology is a potentially disruptive process technology that can be used as a route to more sustainable existing products and complex materials that cannot be produced using classical chemical processes; and - Reducing energy, including investment into solar power, reducing water use and the amount of waste sent to landfill.